felixlu/awesome-stars/topics.md

 - [sanic-org/sanic](https://github.com/sanic-org/sanic) - Accelerate your web app development  | Build fast.
 Run fast.
 - [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.
 - [apache/dubbo](https://github.com/apache/dubbo) - The java implementation of Apache Dubbo.
 An RPC and microservice framework.
-- [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web API and microservices framework for Python developers, with an emphasis on reliability, correctness, and performance at scale.

 ## frontend